 How to prevent swatting?

-Once in motion, swatting can be difficult to stop, so the best way is to prevent it from happening and avoid becoming a victim.
+Once in motion, it can be difficult to stop, so the best way is to prevent it from happening and avoid becoming a victim.
 Here are a few simple processes and best practices to prevent swatting and protect your data:

 1. Hide your IP address